-Street Frontage: The RSF Zone has a minimum street frontage of 50 feet.
-As detailed on the Tentative Plan, Parcel 1 is proposed to have 68.88 feet of frontage on Health Drive and 80 feet of frontage on Hallie Way and Parcel 2 is proposed to have 68.88 feet of frontage on Health Drive.
-As designed, both parcels will have over 50 feet of street frontage.
+Street Frontage: The RSF Zone has a minimum street frontage requirement of 50 feet.
+As detailed on the Tentative Plan, both parcels are proposed to have over 68 feet of frontage on Bassett Drive.
+As designed, both parcels will have well over 50 feet of street frontage.